wp-plugins/re-abolish-slavery-ribbon/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Version 1.0.5 updates the link to the NSF campaign to point to their current page about human trafficking.

 = 1.0.4 =
 Version 1.0.4 has some minor code cleanup and has been tested with WordPress 3.8